shuozhixu/PFDD/README.md

 - Shuozhi Xu, Lauren Smith, Jaber R. Mianroodi, Abigail Hunter, Bob Svendsen, Irene J. Beyerlein, [A comparison of different continuum approaches in modeling mixed-type dislocations in Al](http://dx.doi.org/10.1088/1361-651X/ab2d16), Modelling Simul.
 Mater.
 Sci.
 Eng.
 27 (2019) 074004

-Similar to the GSFE surface, the gradient energy is used only for dissociated dislocations, e.g., those in FCC crystals and on basal planes in HCP crystals.
+Similar to the GSFE surface, the gradient energy is intended for dissociated dislocations, e.g., those in FCC crystals and on basal planes in HCP crystals.
 Therefore, this feature is not used in BCC crystals or for non-basal slips in HCP crystals.

+Note that including the gradient energy in the total energy is not necessarily desirable in all FCC crystals.
+In some FCC crystals, it may be better not to include it.
+An analysis was conducted in:

+- Shuozhi Xu, Yanqing Su, Irene J. Beyerlein, [Modeling dislocations with arbitrary character angle in face-centered cubic transition metals using the phase-field dislocation dynamics method with full anisotropic elasticity](http://dx.doi.org/10.1016/j.mechmat.2019.103200), Mech.
+Mater.
+139 (2019) 103200

-Note that introducing the gradient energy necessitates knowing the values of two independent gradient energy coefficients per slip plane in FCC crystals.
-In the paper above, the two coefficients were different.
+In any case, if one decided to include the gradient energy, the formulation would ask for the values of two independent gradient energy coefficients per slip plane in FCC crystals.
+In [Xu et al. MSMSE (2019)](http://dx.doi.org/10.1088/1361-651X/ab2d16), the two coefficients were different.
 However, they may have the same value.
-The uniform coefficient was first used in the paper below, shortly after the preceding paper was published:
+The uniform coefficient was first used in the paper below, shortly after the preceding MSMSE paper was published:

 - Yanqing Su, Shuozhi Xu, Irene J. Beyerlein, [_Ab initio_-informed phase-field modeling of static dislocation core structures in equal-molar CoNiRu multi-principal element alloys](http://dx.doi.org/10.1088/1361-651X/ab3b62), Modelling Simul.
 Mater.
 Sci.
 Eng.
 27 (2019) 084001